Kamille (musician): Artist career

-In November 2019 Kamille appeared alongside Little Mix for the first time as an artist when she joined the girls on stage for four nights of their LM5 Tour at the O2 Arena in London to perform 'More Than Words' taken from the group's fifth album, LM5, including the final date which was filmed for LM5: The Tour Film.
+In November 2019 Kamille appeared alongside Little Mix for the first time as an artist when she joined the girls on stage for four nights of their LM5 Tour at the O2 Arena in London to perform "More Than Words" taken from the group's fifth album, LM5, including the final date which was filmed for LM5: The Tour Film.

-In 2020, Kamille released singles, 'Love + Attention' and 'Somebody' featuring Ebenezer, as well as featuring as an artist on 'Miss Jagger' with Lotto Boyzz.
+In 2020, Kamille released singles, "Love + Attention" and "Somebody" featuring Ebenezer, as well as featuring as an artist on "Miss Jagger" with Lotto Boyzz.

-In January 2021, Kamille released the single 'AYO!' with S1mba.
-The music video for 'AYO!' featured her new studio, Saint Studios, in the public eye for the first time.
-Her second single, 'Mirror Mirror' was released in March 2021 alongside a music video with cameos from MNEK and Little Mix's Jade Thirlwall.
+In January 2021, Kamille released the single "AYO!" with S1mba.
+The music video for "AYO!" featured her new studio, Saint Studios, in the public eye for the first time.
+Her second single, "Mirror Mirror", was released in March 2021 alongside a music video with cameos from MNEK and Little Mix's Jade Thirlwall.
 The track went viral on TikTok, reaching #1 on the UK Hot 50 Chart and the associated hashtag #WhoTheBaddest being used over 68 million times.

-Kamille provided the vocals for 'Move' by Kingdom 93 & Goldfingers in May 2021, released on Warner Records.
+Kamille provided the vocals for "Move" by Kingdom 93 & Goldfingers in May 2021, released on Warner Records.

 In July, she released the song "Sad Party", featuring Haile and Ivorian Doll.

-In 2022, Kamille released two singles, "learning" and "weight Loss".
+In 2022, Kamille released two singles, "Learning" and "Weight Loss".

-On 12 May 2023, Kamille released the lead single from her debut album, "Muscle Memory", featuring Nile Rodgers.
+On 12 May 2023, Kamille released "Muscle Memory", the lead single from her debut album, featuring Nile Rodgers.
 A month later, Kamille released "Options", featuring Tamera and Bellah.
 "Time To Kill", the third single from the album, was released in August 2023.
 On 8 September 2023, Kamille released her debut studio album, K1.

-In May 2024, Kamille released the first single from her anticipated second album 'K2' called 'Headline'.
-The song was named BBC Radio 1's 'Tune of the Week' the following month.
-In July, she released the second single 'Freak'.
+In May 2024, Kamille released "Headline", the first single from her anticipated second album, K2.
+The song was named BBC Radio 1's Tune of the Week the following month.
+In July, she released the second single, "Freak".

 Personal life

-In June 2020, she became engaged to producer Tazer and the two married in August 2021, which was documented on Channel 4's Documentary-Reality TV series 'Highlife'.
+In June 2020, she became engaged to producer Tazer and the two married in August 2021, which was documented on Channel 4's documentary-reality TV series Highlife.
 Purcell gave birth to a son in April 2023.